-All notifications and updates regarding the applications are sent by email (to the email address provided on the application).
+All notifications and updates regarding the application are sent by email to the email address provided on the application.
 This also includes the final, approved Philippines eVisa.

 The Philippines eTA for Children Requirements

 As part of the eTA Visa for the Philippines application, the child or their parent or guardian needs to provide the following:

 - A valid passport with at least 6 months remaining

 - An active email address (required for correspondence)

-- Debit or credit card details to pay the fee.
+- Debit or credit card details to pay the application fee.

-To enter the Philippines with an eVisa, it may be necessary to provide additional documentation which can include the return flight ticket (or proof of onward travel), proof of accommodation (such as a hotel booking), and proof of sufficient funds to cover the cost o0f the trip.
+To enter the Philippines with an eVisa, it may be necessary to provide additional documentation which can include the return flight ticket (or proof of onward travel), proof of accommodation (such as a hotel booking), and proof of sufficient funds to cover the cost of the trip.

 Parents may be also be asked to provide documentation proving their relationship with the child and that they are authorized to have legal responsibility for them.

 In addition to arranging the Philippines eVisa for their child, parents should also make sure their child has all the recommended travel vaccines for the Philippines.